D1ffic00lt/anonymous-bot-with-ML/README.md

 # anonymous-bot-with-ML

-Anonymous bot with model for determining the level of toxicity of sentences in Russian and English
+Anonymous bot with model for determining the level of toxicity of sentences in Russian and English.